-Born in 1933 in Birmingham, Gordon Lees is a self-taught artist who came late to full-time painting, having first had careers in the R.A.F., industry, mining, commerce, and finally, in plastics design where he was a successful industrial stylist.
+Gordon Lees was born in 1933 in Birmingham, he is a self-taught artist who came late to full-time painting, having first had careers in the R.A.F., industry, mining, commerce, and finally, in plastics design where he was a successful industrial stylist.

 Throughout these years, Gordon painted and exhibited in what spare time he had.
 By the mid ’70s the demand for his work was such that he decided to become what he had always wanted to be, a full-time artist.